RussMitch/test/README.md

 * Install Android Studio on your PC or Mac
 * Clone the repo and open in Android Studio
-* If using MapBox, edit the local.properties file and replace ENTER-YOUR-TOKEN-HERE with your MapBox token
+* If using MapBox, edit the local.properties file and replace ENTER-YOUR-TOKEN-HERE with your MapBox token:
-*   MAPBOX_DOWNLOADS_TOKEN=ENTER-YOUR-TOKEN-HERE
+** MAPBOX_DOWNLOADS_TOKEN=ENTER-YOUR-TOKEN-HERE
 * Sync the project (requires internet) and build the solution

 ## Community